cjuniorfox/retropie-crt/README.md

 # retropie-crt
-This project enables Raspberry Pi with Retropie to work outputting with the proper resolution, scanline configuration (progressive or interlaced) and proper pixel aspect ratio, enabling displaying to CRT display as the intended emulated game console and outputting with interlaced resolution when at the Emulationstation.
+This project enables Raspberry Pi with Retropie to work with the native display modes for the emulated content.
+It manages things like scanline configuration (progressive or interlaced), refresh rate and pixel aspect ratio.
 ## Disclaimer

-The Raspberry Pi it's an amazing device highly customizable, and the HDMI output it's one of the customizable things.
+The Raspberry Pi it's an amazing device highly customizable.

-Bundled with raspbian, the basis of the Retropie distribution, it haves a tool called "vcgencmd" allowing setting up various parameters related to display output.
-The detailed technical specs like pixel clock and sync pulse parameters can be customizable with that tool.
+Bundled with Raspberry Pi OS, the basis of the Retropie distribution, it haves a tool called "vcgencmd" which allows customizing the video output settings in a detailed way.
+It's possible to set technical parameters, like sync pulse interval or pixel aspect ratio, it's allowing to represent the original behaviour of the emulated content at the intended CRT faithful as possible.

-This scripting was built to drive the "vcgemcmd" tool switching the HDMI output to match it at the closest settings for the original emulated platform as possible.
-The mode it's switched on the fly.
-Meaning that when you're browsing over the Emulationstation, the display settings will be optimized for that content, while switching the display mode for the target emulated platform when the emulation starts.
+Those scripts manage the "vcgemcmd" tool making the needed calculations and switching modes on the fly.
+Meaning that when you're browsing over the Emulationstation, the display settings will be optimized for that content, displaying at a standard resolution of 640x480i at 60Hz, or 640x576 at 50Hz, if the "aka PAL settings" was enabled.
+While managing to have the display outputting the proper settings for the target emulated platform.

-That means, if you're emulating SNES, the display output will output as the desired settings for outputting the 256x224 or 512x240 with the proper aspect ratio, scanline mode and refresh rate.
+But, how do I connect the Raspberry Pi to a CRT display using the HDMI output?

+To manage that, it's needed to have two things.

+A CRT display that is capable of managing the standard video modes with the proper inputs, like RGB or YPbPr and a converter box from HDMI to the desired connection like an HDMI to YPbPr (component) or HDMI to RGB SCART.

+Most television sets manufactured for the American market in the early 2000 tend to have the component YPbPr inputs.
+Important to say that I'm not talking about only North America, but the whole American continent.
+If we talk about the European market, the set from the same period tends to have the SCART input connection, allowing the same purpose, but changing the connection and the colour space.

 I tested with a cheap Chinese HDMI to YPbPr converter brought from Aliexpress.
 I believe that other converters, like HDMI to VGA or HDMI to SCART will also work as well.
 Be aware that if you're wanting to use an HDMI to VGA adapter for outputting to a CRT VGA Display, the intended display must be capable of handling the 15Khz signal.
 In a near future, I can manage to add the 31Khz support.
 But currently, it's not supported.